 This was on full display in the Quebec provincial election of 2014.
 Extremely confident of securing a majority, Parti québécois leader Pauline Marois called an election a mere 19 months into her first term as Premier — the shortest term in provincial history.
-A few days later, she brought in media mogul Pierre-Karl Peladeau to run in Saint-Jerome (he won the riding) — and with his little fist pump and make-Quebec-a-country proclamation, the Disaster Dominoes began.
-Everything Marois was seeking to achieve went to Liberal leader Philippe Couillard.
+A few days later, she brought in media mogul Pierre-Karl Peladeau to run in Saint-Jerome (he won the riding) — and with his little fist pump and make-Quebec-a-country proclamation, the Disaster Dominoes began:

-Couillard’s side scored 70 seats, including his own (Roberval, previously a PQ bastion), making him the first incumbent in nearly a century to become Premier.
+Liberal leader Philippe Couillard’s side scored 70 seats, including his own (Roberval, previously a PQ bastion), making him the first newcomer in nearly a century to become Premier.

 Many of the star candidates also failed to win their seats, leaving the PQ with 30.
-Marois was among the losers, to the Liberal opponent.
+Marois was among the losers, to Liberal opponent Caroline Simard.